ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/login-page.md

 <form [formGroup]="loginForm"></form>
 ```

-Next the `formControlName` needs to be set for each of the inputs
+Next the `formControlName` needs to be set for each of the inputs.

 Here is the E-Mail Address input: